AMAZON #ONE BESTSELLER

 But this is 1936, and Hitler’s Olympics are in full swing.
 Not only that, but Göring has teamed up with Roxy’s greatest enemy: Sydney Munroe, an American billionaire responsible for the death of her beloved dad seven years before.
 When the Nazis steal the painting, Roxy and Jocco decide that they are just going to have to steal it back.

 What happens when Icarus flies too close to the sun?
 Roxy is going to find out.
 From African skies to a cellar in Madrid, from the shadow cast by the swastika to the world above the clouds on the Hindenburg’s last voyage, in the end Roxy will have just two choices left–but only one bullet.

 “Flying on the wings of Humphreys’s vivid imagination, spunky aviatrix Roxy Loewen soars from Ethiopia to Madrid, as the Spanish Civil War rages, and to Berlin and Hitler’s Olympics, where she contends against the Nazi elite in a struggle to retrieve a stolen 16th century painting.
 A hold-onto-your-seats aerial display with the throttle open all the way.” – William Deverell, author of ‘Needles’ and ‘Trial of Passion’.

 “Chasing the Wind has everything a historical fiction reader could want.
 The suspense is wonderful; the writing is sure and confident; and the dialogue is witty and fast paced.
 I was completely engrossed from the very beginning.” – Roberta Rich, author of The Midwife of Venice

-COMING TO BOOKSTORES, ONLINE AND IN YOUR TOWNS, JUNE 5th 2018!
+AT BOOKSTORES, ONLINE AND IN YOUR TOWNS RIGHT NOW!